perry-mitchell/homelab-infra/README.md

 ### Requirements

-This project assumes you already have X servers ready for provisioning via this configuration (`/applications/main`), based on **Debian 12**.
-You need 1 server for the k3s database (HA).
+This project assumes you already have X servers ready for provisioning via this configuration (`/applications/k3s`), based on **Debian 12**.

-You additionally need another postgres database for tofu state.
+You need to have the local software installed:

+ * OpenTofu CLI
+ * `sshpass`

 ## Usage

-Ensure you have the latest `tofu` executable installed.

 Export a postgres connection string: